Students, faculty, and staff at the University of Northern Iowa have made it clear they are extremely proud of their institution.

 UNI offers Living Learning Communities in each of its 10 residence halls.
 Students are surrounded by other students who share their interests, whether academic or non-academic.

-UNI also has more than 250 student clubs and organizations, so there’s bound to be at least one (and probably many more) that sounds like fun.
-Students can participate in everything from music, Greek Life, honor societies, student government, faith-based organizations, and many more.
+UNI also has 260+ student clubs and organizations, so there’s bound to be at least one that sounds like fun.

-And UNI has found that everyone looks good in purple.
-With 17 Division I men’s and women’s athletic teams, the campus community has the opportunity to cheer from the stands or play in the band or on a team.
+And, with 17 Division I men’s and women’s athletic teams, the campus community has the opportunity to cheer from the stands, play in the band, or join a team.